On Advances, Challenges and Potentials of Remote Sensing Image Analysis in Marine Debris and Suspected Plastics Monitoring: Introduction

 Apart from the governmental initiatives mentioned above, various efforts have also been specifically spent on marine debris and floating plastics monitoring in both academia and industrial companies.
 Currently, creators of Plastic-i\footnotemark[7] have developed a powerful tool (and also the world's first) for mapping ocean plastics via satellites, and won the first-ever Hack The Planet Competition 2021.
 Moreover.
 A non-profit organisation, the Ocean Cleanup\footnotemark[8], is developing and scaling technologies to rid the oceans of plastic.
 Their software - The Plastic Tracker\footnotemark[9] - is an educative tool to predict where the floating plastic patches are heading to.
 Debris Tracker\footnotemark[10] is designed to make community members contribute data on plastic pollution.
 Passionate people from all around the world record data on inland and marine debris by using the Debris Tracking App.
-Ocean Scan\footnotemark[11] is a global database and aims to promote important international collaborations for the marine debris cleaning efforts.
+Ocean Scan\footnotemark[11] is a global database that aims to promote important international collaborations for marine debris cleaning efforts.
 They offer access to various in-situ observations and matching remote sensing images of marine litter and debris.
-Messages in Bottles (MiBs)\footnotemark[12] provides a non-real time interactive tool to visualise information on coastal plastic waste using Sentinel-2 optical imagery (inspired by \cite{biermann2020finding}) in order to connect research and public interests for the purposes of the marine pollution efforts.
+Messages in Bottles (MiBs)\footnotemark[12] provides a non-real-time interactive tool to visualise information on coastal plastic waste using Sentinel-2 optical imagery (inspired by \cite{biermann2020finding}) in order to connect research and public interests for the purposes of the marine pollution efforts.
+Project Kaisei\footnotemark[13] is another clean-up initiative of Ocean Voyages Institute\footnotemark[13], a non-profit organization founded in 1979 the main focus of which is on major ocean clean-up and raising awareness regarding the global problem of marine debris/ocean trash.
+The International Coastal Cleanup (ICC)\footnotemark[14], with the help of volunteers from all around the world, dedicates itself to removing trash from the world’s beaches and waterways.

 Within this developing application area, the machine/deep learning-based remote sensing computational imaging approaches are still in the early stages one of the most important reasons for which is the lack of approved marine debris data sets.
 Especially in the last couple of years, there has been a good amount of academic outcomes published promoting advanced computational imaging approaches and publishing data sets thanks to the efforts from academic institutions for marine debris and floating plastics detection/tracking purposes.